 The 2020 South West Heritage Conference is proudly presented by the Heritage Council of Western Australia in partnership with the Department of Planning, Lands and Heritage.
 The City of Busselton will be hosting the Conference in the newly built City of Busselton Civic and Administration Centre.
 The contemporary design of the building delivers an ultramodern vibe whilst holding strong heritage values and reflecting the seaside lifestyle Busselton is known for.

 This year’s Conference theme ‘Encounters’ encompasses a diverse program that seeks to explore our State’s heritage from a wide range of perspectives, and will be of value to all those with an interest in Western Australian heritage.
 Integrating traditional and contemporary Aboriginal heritage and settler-focused heritage, with an emphasis on cultural exchange and truth telling, ‘Encounters’ will examine WA’s past through a new lens.
 As part of the program, delegates will have the opportunity to visit some of the South West's most iconic heritage destinations and hear the stories behind these places.

 The Conference will also feature practical workshops that focus on the care and conservation of heritage places, with specialists demonstrating the most recent conservation and interpretation tools for heritage management.

 A local government workshop will be held to address the key issue of understanding the status of various heritage listings, and to provide local governments with practical examples as well as information on the renewed heritage legislation and policy that applies at each tier of heritage listing.

-For further enquiries, please contact Harriet Wyatt by emailing Harriet.firstname.lastname@example.org or telephoning (08) 6552 4157.
+For further enquiries, please contact Lara Watson by emailing Lara.Watson@dplh.wa.gov.au or phoning (08) 6552 4146.

-Follow the Heritage Council on Twitter or sign up to Heritage Matters eNews for more updates as speakers are confirmed and further details are released.
+Follow the Heritage Council on Twitter or sign up to Heritage Matters eNews to be the first to know when registrations open and for more updates as speakers are confirmed and further details are released.